How to remedy work from home burnout

 If your mind and body are begging you to rest, listen.
 Take a break from work.
 A proper break.
 Don’t switch to a less mentally demanding task or reduce your workload instead.
 You need to actually take the time to rest.

 Just because you’re working from the convenience and comfort of your home doesn’t mean you don’t deserve to take a normal break during your workday.
 If you struggle with stepping away from your work, start with small increments.
-Plus, setting an alarm once an hour or using a special app to remind you that’s it time to pause working could be a good idea.
+Plus, setting an alarm once an hour or using a special Pomodoro time tracker app to remind you that’s it time to pause working could be a good idea.

 Remember – rest is a crucial part of productivity.
 Taking a break improves your mood and boosts your performance.